Nisarg10/Display-data-one-by-one/README.md

+In this application, using Ruby language and mongoDB, data was fetched one by one and displayed on web page.
+One web page only 20 records are shown and it is replaced by the other data without refreshing the webpage.

 ○ What aspect of the implementation did you find easy, if any, and why?

     The easiest part was jquery because i didnot have to change much code from project 1.